 An early group of Native Americans originally named Kenosha, Wisconsin Kenozia which means "place of the Pike".
 In 1836, after more settlers arrived and the first post office was established, it was renamed to Pike Creek.
 In the ensuing years, the area became an important Great Lakes shipping port and the village was once again renamed — to Southport.
 In 1850, one last change gave Kenosha its current title, a modernized version of the early Kenozia, and the name for which the county is also named.

 The transportation industry developed much of the area's great economic resources.
 Kenosha has been the home to many well-known automotive industry leaders such as Nash Motor Company, American Motors Company and DaimlerChrysler Corporation.
-Other industry giants that make the Kenosha Area their home today include Snap-on, Ocean Spray, Jelly Belly Candy Co., Uline and Jockey International.
+Other industry giants that make the Kenosha Area their home today include Snap-on, Ocean Spray, Jelly Belly Candy Co., Uline, Amazon, and Jockey International.

 The Kenosha Area is filled with interesting and unique historical places, including the United States' oldest operating velodrome (bicycle racing track).
 Weekly races are still held there in the summer months, drawing crowds from near and far.
 Kenosha is also one of only three Wisconsin cities to have more than one National Register Historic District.
-Visit Kenosha's four National Register Historic Districts — including the Civic Center Historic District, Library Park Historic District, Third Avenue Historic District and the Pearl Street Historic District — as well as two historic lighthouses.
+Visit Kenosha's four historic districts — including the Civic Center Historic District, Library Park Historic District, Third Avenue Historic District and the Pearl Street Historic District — as well as two historic lighthouses.
 Kenosha’s rich history is preserved and proudly displayed at our various museums, including the home of the Kenosha County Historical Society – the Kenosha History Center.